Dropout Neural Network Training Viewed from a Percolation Perspective: Preliminaries

+We need \emph{not} adopt \zcref[S]{ass:2:SO:second_moment,ass:2:SO:learning_rates} for our results.
+Rather, \zcref[S]{cor:4:constantW} relies only on the first moment being finite (see \zcref[S]{ass:4:second_moment}), and emphasizes the necessity of \zcref[S]{ass:2:SO:learning_rates}.

-The idea is that at each training step, nodes or weights in the network are removed (filtered) randomly, then the remaining parameters are updated using some stochastic approximation method.
-The proposed purpose of this is to reduce the correlation between different weights, meaning neurons can learn different features and improve generalisation of the network \cite{Hinton.ea:2012:Improving, Srivastava.ea:2014:Dropout, Wan.ea:2013:Regularization}.
-This is more broadly known as regularisation, which refers to any technique that tries to reduce overfitting and improve generalisation.
+The idea of dropout is to modify \gls{SGD} such that at each training step, nodes (or weights) are removed randomly.
+The proposed purpose of this is to reduce the correlation between different weights, meaning neurons can learn different features and improve generalisation of the network~\cite{Hinton.ea:2012:Improving, Srivastava.ea:2014:Dropout, Wan.ea:2013:Regularization}.
+This is more broadly known as regularisation.

-Dropout was first proposed in \cite{Hinton.ea:2012:Improving}, in which each neuron and all their associated weights are filtered independently with probability $1/2$.
-Following this, many different dropout algorithms have been studied, notably \cite{Wan.ea:2013:Regularization} introduced so-called \emph{dropconnect} which filters each weight independently with probability $p$.
-In \cite{Wan.ea:2013:Regularization}, dropconnect showed improved performance and reduced overfitting of digit recognition of the MNIST database \cite{Deng:2012:MNIST}.
-In this work, we refer to any dropout algorithm simply as dropout, but in particular we focus on dropconnect and the original dropout for their respective analogues with bond and site percolation.
-Below we define a family of stochastic recursions that we call \emph{dropout \gls{SGD}}.
+Dropout was first proposed in~\cite{Hinton.ea:2012:Improving}, in which each neuron and all their associated weights are filtered independently with probability $1/2$.
+Following this, many dropout algorithms have been studied.
+Notably,~\cite{Wan.ea:2013:Regularization} introduced \emph{dropconnect} which filters each weight independently with probability $p$.
+In~\cite{Wan.ea:2013:Regularization}, dropconnect showed improved performance and reduced overfitting of digit recognition of the MNIST database~\cite{Deng:2012:MNIST}.